VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ![Copy spell into spell book](images/copy_to_spell_book_spell_list.png)

-Only one spell book should be assigned to a character at a time.
-The settings UI enforces this by replacing the assigned spell book when a new one is chosen.
+Only one spell book can be assigned to a character at a time.

 ---